bigict/ProDESIGN-LE/README.md

 Add the flag ```--constrain <constrain.txt>```, where ```constrain.txt``` is a file structured as follows:
 ```
 1 A
-2 B
+2 R
-3 C
+3 N
 ```
 The first column represents the 1-indexed index of the residue, while the second column represents the one-letter residue symbol.
-Add as many row as you like.
+Add as many rows as you like.

 ## Requirements:
 1. pytorch